Steliano Filip

-Steliano Filip (born 15 May 1994) is a Romanian professional footballer who plays as a left back for Liga III club Lotus Băile Felix.
+Steliano Filip (born 15 May 1994) is a Romanian professional footballer who plays as a left-back for OÖ Liga club Edelweiss Linz.

 Club career

 Filip started his career at the LPS Banatul football school, in Timișoara.
 His first professional contract came in 2011, when he accepted the offer that came from FC Maramureș Baia Mare, although Poli Timișoara wanted him to remain in the city.

-He impressed at Baia Mare, entering the attention of Juventus Torino.
+He impressed at Baia Mare, entering the attention of Juventus.

 Dinamo București

 In the summer of 2012, Filip made a big step in his career, moving to Dinamo București, where he signed a 5-year contract.
 He scored his first goal for Dinamo in a friendly game against Austrian team SK Klagenfurt.

 His first match in Liga I came on 26 August 2012, when he replaced Cosmin Matei in the 75th minute of a game against Petrolul Ploiești.

 Hajduk Split

 On 23 January 2018, he signed for Croatian club HNK Hajduk Split on a three-and-a-half-year deal, picking the shirt number 77.